 - In "Godfellas", the galaxy that may or may not be God signals Bender in binary.
 Bender mentions that he only knows enough binary to ask where the bathroom is (which contradicts the above, but hey, Rule of Funny).

-- In an episode of ReBoot where the Plucky Comic Relief told a joke in binary; the "binary joke" comes out to "Take my wife, please!" when translated into ASCII.
+- In an episode of ReBoot, when comedian Johnny O'Binome tells a joke in binary, the "binary joke" comes out to "Take my wife, please!" when translated into ASCII.